loftuxab/alfresco-community-loftux/projects/installer/README_jboss_linux.txt

 ---------------

-Then create a database schema named 'alfresco', e.g.: mysqladmin -u root create alfresco
+Then create a database schema named 'alfresco', e.g.: mysqladmin -u root create database alfresco

 Then create a new user with full rights on this database, e.g.: mysql -u root -e "grant all on alfresco.* to 'alfresco'@'localhost' identified by 'alfresco' with grant option;"